An Aspirational Curriculum

 Key Stage 5 Curriculum

 Toot Hill College has general entry requirements which all students must meet in order to study here.
-For the academic year commencing in 2017, these are at least a grade 5 in GCSE English Language and a grade 5 in GCSE Mathematics.
-In addition, each student must achieve at least three C (or 5) grades and two B (or 6) grades overall.
+For the academic year commencing in 2020, these are at least a grade 4 in GCSE English Language and a grade 4 in GCSE Mathematics.

 There are also subject-specific entry requirements which students must meet in order to study particular courses; these are outlined in the college prospectus which can be found on the Toot Hill School website.
 The courses offered by the college are listed below.